RecordsKeeper/multichain/docs/source/wallet.rst

 **2. Retrieve private key of an address**

-You have to pass address argument to the getPrivateKey function call:
+You have to pass an address as the parameter to the getPrivateKey function call:

 * Public Address: address whose private key is to be retrieved